Getting started with Elicit

 Find Papers

-The Find Papers step searches over our corpus of more than 125 million papers from Semantic Scholar, both open access and closed access.
+Find Papers searches over our corpus of more than 125 million papers from Semantic Scholar, both open access and closed access.

 Elicit will return a summary of the 8 most relevant papers it found on your topic and a table containing the papers.

-From there, you can add columns to the table from our column library on the right to analyze the papers further, create your own custom columns, or add additional steps to your Notebook at the bottom of the table.
+From there, you can add columns to the table from our column library on the right to analyze the papers further, create your own custom columns, filter your results, load more papers, search across citation trails, or add additional steps to continue your research at the bottom of the table.

 For tips on improving your Find Papers search results, check out the resources below: